bb-froggy/realmjoin-docs/docs/managing-realmjoin.md

   * The order number is an Int32 type figure and provides RealmJoin with a basic structure to determine the package installation sequence.
 The lower the number the higher the importance, therefore a 10 will be installed before 100.
     It has to be noted that a 0 is translated to "no sequence given" and the order number is only taken into account at the first roll out.
 - Args
   * If the packaged software has to be installed with arguments.
-If the package to be deployed is a chocolatey package, make sure to use the prefix *-params* and correct escaping, since chocolatey might mistake the arguments to be directed to it.
+If the package to be deployed is a chocolatey package, make sure to use the prefix *-params* and correct escaping, since chocolatey might mistake the arguments to be directed to it, for *craft* packages, the arguments can just be added.
     It has to be noted, that it is also possible to provide arguments in the package assignment stage (see section below).
 Globally relevant parameters (e.g. volume license number) should be provided at the package addition step, while more individualized arguments (e.g. language packs) are better specified during the assignment step.
+**NOTE:** Do not use the *dependency* and *order* option on *mandatory* packages parallel.
+This might prevent the backend from correctly resolve the order installation.
+Mandatory packages should always be sequenced using the order flag.
 - Version
   * Version of the package to be installed (for conventions of the version numbering see chapter *Packages*).
 - Chocolatey Package ID (chocolatey packages only)